-DESCRIPTION OF OUR CLASS A COMMON SHARES
+DESCRIPTION OF CLASS A COMMON SHARES

-We are authorized to issue an unlimited number of Class A Common Shares of which 76,076,686 Class A Common Shares were issued and outstanding at September 29, 2014.
+We are authorized to issue an unlimited number of Class A Common Shares of which 75,559,911 Class A Common Shares were issued and outstanding at March 31, 2014.
 Shareholders are entitled to receive notice of and attend all meetings of shareholders with each Class A Common Share held entitling the holder to one vote on any resolution to be passed at such shareholder meetings.
 Shareholders are entitled to dividends if, as and when declared by our board of directors.
 Upon our liquidation, dissolution or winding up, shareholders are entitled to receive our remaining assets available for distribution to shareholders.
 The Class A Common Shares include associated Class A Common Share purchase rights under our Shareholder Rights Plan Agreement, as amended and restated.
-Those rights are described in our report on Form 6-K that was furnished on September 19, 2014, which is incorporated by reference into this prospectus.
+Those rights are described under "Item 5 - Continuation of and Amendment to the Shareholder Rights Plan Agreement" in the Proxy Statement/Information Circular attached to our Form 6-K furnished June 1, 2012, which is incorporated by reference into this prospectus.

 In February 1999, Gold Reserve Corporation became our subsidiary.
 Generally, each shareholder exchanged its Gold Reserve Corporation shares for an equal number of our Class A Common Shares.
 For tax reasons, certain U.S. holders elected to receive equity units in lieu of our Class A Common Shares.
 An "equity unit" is comprised of one Gold Reserve Inc. Class B common share and one Gold Reserve Corporation Class B common share, is substantially equivalent to a Class A Common Share and is generally immediately convertible into a Class A Common Share.
 Unless otherwise noted, general references to common shares of the Company include Class A Common Shares and equity units as a group.
-At September 29, 2014, there were 961 equity units outstanding.
+At March 31, 2014, there were 500,236 equity units outstanding.